ashok-khanna/lisp-notes/README.md

     #'+

 `APPLY` takes a function and a list of arguments for it and returns the result of applying the function to its arguments.

-Note how we have to use to sharp-quote (#') to pass the + function as an object into the APPLY function.
-Without doing so, Lisp will return an error as it will try to evaluate +, which is not legally permissible in the below example.
+Below is an example.
+Note how we have to use to sharp-quote `#'` to pass the `+` function as an object into the `APPLY` function.
+Without doing so, Lisp will return an error as it will try to evaluate `+`, which is not legally permissible in the below example.

     ;; Returns 6

     (apply #'+ '(1 2 3))

-    ;; Try also the following to see an example
-    ;; of lambda expressions in use:
+The below is an example that illustrates the use of lambda expressions:

+    ;; Returns 6

     (apply #'(lambda (a b)
     	   (+ a b))
            '(1 2 3))

-The function `FUNCALL` is similar to `APPLY`, but allows us to pass arguments individually and not packaged as a list:
+The function `FUNCALL` is similar to `APPLY`, but allows us to pass arguments individually and not as a list:

     ;; Returns 6